QEDan/QEDan.github.io/running_webservices.md

 ### Free software android apps

 [F-Droid](https://f-droid.org/) is an app store for Android with a focus on Free Software.
 It is the first place I go to look for apps that are compatible with my new web services.
-Usually, serching for the name of the service will produce several results.
+Usually, searching for the name of the service will produce several results.
 Generally, you should prefer apps that are popular and actively maintained.
 Some of the apps on the store may not have been updated in several months or years.
 The F-Droid store will show you information about how old the latest version is, as well as what sorts of permissions are required and if any aspect of the app doesn't respect your freedom.

 ## Migrate your data from your existing services